 Lower level Cultural Experiential Learning (1 Credit)

-Students who participate in the GEA Aerospace study abroad program will earn 6 credits of 400-level Aerospace Departmental credit.
+Students who participate in the GEA Aviation study abroad program will earn 6 credits of 400-level Aerospace Departmental credit.
 The credits count as technical elective credit for ENAE and AOSS students.
 Students will also earn 1 credit of lower level cultural experiential learning which counts as general elective credit.
 For more information about the course, please visit the GEA Program website.
 GEA also provides admitted students with a guidebook that includes detailed information about course materials and assessment.

 Disciplines available: Aerospace Engineering